10 Essential Hiking Routes in Valencia

 The route takes us to the Loriguilla Reservoir , which, in addition to offering magnificent views, was the origin of this path, since it was the one used by the workers who built the dam in the 1950s.
 Hence, this excursion is also known as the route of the pantaneros .

-The complete circular route has a route of about 16 km, although we can only do the section to the reservoir and return by the same path, resulting in a route of about 10 km (round trip).
 The area has been very popular in recent years and, currently, there is a maximum capacity of 500 people on weekends, and it is necessary to pay an ecotax of €1 at the beginning of the route.
-I recommend you inform yourself at the Chulilla Town Hall before your visit.

 2. The Roman Aqueduct of Peña Cortada (Streets)